Skills for Relational Practice

 Skills for working collaboratively and actively with “stuckness” in the therapeutic relationship: exploring the use of self and relational reformulation as well as working relationally in the "middle" of an episode of care.

-An Introduction to Relational Reflection
+Introduction to Relational Reflection for Supervisors

 You will learn: